kaiserverkcraft/PlotSquared/README.md

 </p>

 ---
+# Just person using do not fork this project
 PlotSquared is a land and world management plugin for Minecraft.
 It includes several highly configurable world generators.
 You can create plots of land in existing worlds using plot clusters, or you can have a full world of plots.